google-research-datasets/wit/README.md

 Please stay tuned and we will share the details about how to download WIT dataset.

+### Availability

+We are hoping to make the WIT dataset available for download by March 20th, 2021. (tentatively).

+### License

+We are planning to release this under the CC-BY-SA license.
+Exact license type and the license text will be available by the time of the dataset availability.

 ### Contact

 For any questions, please contact wit-dataset@google.com.